The Standardized User Experience Percentile Rank Questionnaire

 The SUPR-Q is an 8 item standardized questionnaire which generates a normalized score.
 The scoring system is based on the relative ranking from a database of over 150 websites and thousands of users.

 - This website is easy to use.

 - It is easy to navigate within the website.

 - The information on the website is credible.

 - The information on the website is trustworthy.

 - I feel comfortable purchasing from this website.
-(Alternate eCommerce)
+(Alternate for eCommerce websites)

 - I feel confident conducting business with this website.
-(Alternate eCommerce)
+(Alternate eCommerce websites)